 - Dine out.
 Because Pucón is such a hotbed of tourism, many quality international restaurants have opened up to cater to the crowds.
 In this town, you'll find everything from sushi to Italian to Arabian to Uruguayan and Argentine steakhouses.

 Day 4: Full-Day El Cañi Trekking & Hot Springs

-There's incredible diversity of nature on this hike, which you'll notice immediately once you embark.
-Over six to eight hours you'll ascend in altitude as you traverse the Andes, passing by lagoons and observing the unique flora.
+There's an incredible diversity of nature on this hike, which you'll notice immediately once you embark.
+Over six to eight hours, you'll ascend in altitude as you traverse the Andes, passing by lagoons and observing the unique flora.
 This region is the natural home of the Araucaria, or "monkey puzzle" tree, a type of evergreen conifer that can live an impressive 2,000 years.
 Lenga and coihue trees are also common here.

 Day 5: Full-Day Pichillancahue Glacier Tour & Waterfall

-Your great Patagonian adventure has now come to end.
+Your great Patagonian adventure has now come to an end.
 In the morning, savor one last leisurely breakfast in Chile before a driver meets you and transfers you 1.5 hours to the airport in the city of Temuco.
-Here you'll catch a flight to Santiago and make your connecting flight home.
+Here, you'll catch a flight to Santiago and make your connecting flight home.

 More Great Chile Itineraries